GrapesJS/grapesjs/docs/getting-started.md

 })
 ```
 ::: tip
-If you want to learn more about blocks we suggest to read its dedicated article: [Block Manager Module](modules/Blocks.html).
+If you want to learn more about blocks we suggest reading its dedicated article: [Block Manager Module](modules/Blocks.html).
 :::

 ## Define Components
 Technically, once you drop your HTML block inside the canvas each element of the content is transformed into a GrapesJS Component.
-A GrapesJS Component is an object containing information about how the element is rendered in the canvas (managed in the View) and how it might look its final code (created by the properties in the Model).
+A GrapesJS Component is an object containing information about how the element is rendered in the canvas (managed in the View) and how it might look in its final code (created by the properties in the Model).
 Generally, all Model properties are reflected in the View.
 Therefore, if you add a new attribute to the model, it will be available in the export code (which we will learn more about later), and the element you see in the canvas will be updated with new attributes.
-This isn't totally out of the ordinary, but the unique thing about Components that you can create a totally decoupled View.
+This isn't totally out of the ordinary, but the unique thing about Components is that you can create a totally decoupled View.
 This means you can show the user whatever you desire regardless of what is in the Model.
 For example, by dragging a placeholder text you can fetch and show instead a dynamic content.
 If you want to learn more about Custom Components, you should check out [Component Manager Module](modules/Components.html).

 GrapesJS comes with a few [built-in Components](modules/Components.html#built-in-component-types) that enable different features once rendered in the canvas.
-For example, by double clicking on an image component you will see the default [Asset Manager](modules/Assets.html), which you can customize or integrate you own.
+For example, by double clicking on an image component you will see the default [Asset Manager](modules/Assets.html), which you can customize or integrate your own.
 By double clicking on the text component you're able to edit it via the built-in Rich Text Editor, which is also customizable and [replaceable](guides/Replace-Rich-Text-Editor.html).

 As we have seen before you can create Blocks directly as Components:
 ```js